aspose-omr-cloud/aspose-omr-cloud-python/README.md

 #### 1. Clone from Github

-Clone the solution using the command: `git@github.com:aspose-omr-cloud/aspose-omr-cloud-python.git --recurse-submodules`
+Clone the solution using the command: `git clone git@github.com:aspose-omr-cloud/aspose-omr-cloud-python.git --recurse-submodules`

 #### 2. Get API keys if you haven't